Trail-HEAD-Outfitters/SourceSherpa/README.md

 Folder Breakdown
 	•	src/context/
-Defines the schema and handling for “context blocks”—the core unit of knowledge exchanged and stored.
+Defines the schema and handling for "context blocks"—the core unit of knowledge exchanged and stored.
 Contains the ContextBlock class for code features, file snippets, and metadata.
 	•	src/extractors/
 Logic for parsing codebases and extracting features.
 Extractors use patterns to find relevant files or code elements (e.g., controllers, services), and create ContextBlocks.
 	•	src/patterns/
 Reusable language/framework-specific matching patterns.
-For example: “find all *Controller.cs files in a .NET repo,” or “look for React components.”
+For example: "find all *Controller.cs files in a .NET repo," or "look for React components."
 Patterns are used by extractors to guide what to pull out of codebases.
 	•	src/storage/
 Handles reading/writing context blocks to persistent storage.
-Supports different backends (MongoDB, Qdrant, etc.) so you can plug in whatever’s best for your retrieval needs.
+Supports different backends (MongoDB, Qdrant, etc.) so you can plug in whatever's best for your retrieval needs.
 	•	src/api/
 Implements the MCP (Model Context Protocol): the API endpoint that agents and LLMs call to get context blocks.
 When an agent asks a question, the API queries storage/ for matching blocks and returns them in the format defined by context/.